MakeSchool-Tutorials/Makestagram-Swift-V3/P22-Enum-Router/content.md

 In Swift, we use enums to declare _a common type for a group of related values_.
 This is especially useful because our code becomes type-safe.

-Let's look at an example we've already used in our Makestgram project:
+Let's look at an example we've already used in our Makestagram project:

 ```
 enum StoryboardType: String {